eyeson-team/api/content/getting-started/index.md

 The eyeson service provides an API for real-time data synchronization.
-The RT API is a modern WebSocket based API providing you with a real time stream of events and enabling you to build a powerful UI in combination with our JavaScript libraries, SDK's and REST API.
+The RT API is a modern WebSocket based API providing you with a real time stream of events and enabling you to build a powerful UI in combination with our JavaScript libraries, SDKs and REST API.

 ### Go Further with SDKs

 Test your integration by using the predefined eyeson UI.
-Build a totally customized UI and UX by using the SDK's.
+Build a totally customized UI and UX by using the SDKs.
 Integrate eyeson features in your own mobile and web applications.
 Use additional eyeson cloud MCU features, available via the API.